javacc/javacc-8/docs/faq.md

 | XXXTokenManager.java | The token manager class. |
 | XXXConstants.java | An interface associating token classes with symbolic names. |

 *N.B.
-XXX is whatever name you choose.*
+XXX is whatever name you choose for your parser name in the `BEGIN_PARSER(XXX)` specification.
+It can be different from the name of your `.jj` file.*

 #### Options